 5G promises much faster speeds for internet service and video uploads.
 It is also important to expanding the Internet of Things (IoT), which will enable interconnection and automation throughout society, including home systems, health devices, autonomous vehicles, and public functions such as traffic, energy, and public safety.
 The FCC has said rapid small cell deployment is essential for 5G to deliver on its promise.

-Much progress has been made in the past year, but significant challenges remain for U.S. telecoms that could affect the speed of the 5G rollout.
+Much progress has been made, but significant challenges remain that affect the speed of the 5G rollout.
 Major issues that could hinder the process include a shortage of workers, spectrum availability, continued resistance to small cell deployment, and high costs.
 Developments have taken place on the first three issues since the year began, and all those issues ultimately influence costs.

-The FCC’s Brendan Carr, designated by FCC Chairman Ajit Pai as the commission’s point man on wireless broadband buildout, has been sounding the alarm on worker shortages for much of the past year.
+The FCC’s Brendan Carr, designated by FCC Chairman Ajit Pai as the commission’s point person on wireless broadband buildout, has been sounding the alarm on worker shortages for much of the past year and a half.
 Even in the early stages of deployment, an insufficient workforce has prevented 5G small cell deployment from moving at optimal speed, Carr told the Senate Commerce Committee in January, as reported by Multichannel News.

-The nation has about 27,000 skilled tower workers, Carr told Politico recently.
-He said an additional 20,000 are needed to complete the 5G rollout on an acceptable schedule.
+The nation has about 27,000 skilled tower workers, Carr told Politico .
+At the end of 2019, he said an additional 20,000 are needed to complete the 5G rollout on an acceptable schedule.
 Thousands of workers also will be needed for other deployment-related work such as installing additional fiber to meet backhaul demands.

-The shortage will become critical in the next few years if adequate steps are not taken to bring more workers into the field, Carr and other officials say.
+The shortage will continue to be critical in the next few years if adequate steps are not taken to bring more workers into the field, Carr and other officials say.

 Despite the pay for such work—as high as $70k a year without a four-year degree, according to Carr’s testimony—several obstacles make it hard to find enough workers, as reported by SHRM and Field Service Digital: